SuNNjek/hypotd/README.md

 #### E621/E926

-For the E621/E926 provider you need to supply your username and an API key.
+For the E621/E926 provider you can supply your username and an API key.
 See https://e621.net/wiki_pages/2425#api for instructions on how to generate an API key.

+Automatically adds `type` and `randseed` tags to restrict results to images and keeping random posts "daily", i.e. re-running the program when having "order:random" in the tags will return the same post for the current day.

 ```toml
 provider = "e621"